Meet Dr. Alaina Talboy

 Dr. Talboy received her PhD in Cognition, Neuroscience, and Social Psychology from the University of South Florida.
 Her research focuses on judgment and decision making, with an emphasis in medical reasoning, statistical literacy, and probabilistic decision making.
 She has specializations in Patient Safety and Education, as well as Quantitative and Qualitative methods.
 Additional graduate work at the University of West Florida focused on patient education and health decision making.

-Dr. Talboy currently works for Microsoft, conducting research in the Enterprise and Security space for the Edge browser.
+Dr. Talboy has worked at major technology companies like Microsoft and Indeed.
 She brings together best practices in research and data analysis, rigorous attention to detail, and compelling storytelling to help drive customer experience to a higher level.

 Award Winning Researcher